volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 export const getStyles(globalProps, blockProps) => ({})
 ```

-You will want to write your css in this format:
+You will want to write your CSS in this format:

 ```javascript
 yourClassName: {